 Supervisor of the Year

 Each year an outstanding public school supervisor earns distinction as the Tennessee Department of Education Supervisor of the Year (SOY).
-This honor is earned by demonstrating superior abilities in:
+This honor is reserved for leaders who demonstrate

 - managing and motivating students and faculties;